Our dear friend, Professor Antonio Ramirez Cordova, sent us this letter with some of their concerns about the judges and

 Antonio has shown us a real and serious problem.
 There are many times we have repeated the same thing in different ways.
 But today I would like to go further.
-Instead of just presenting the problem, I would like to invite institutions to step to remedy it.
+Instead of just presenting the problem, I would like to invite institutions to step to remedy.
 I think if they agree, they could prepare a (os) workshop (s) to train these judges, how to recognize the difference between Pure Puerto Rican Paso Fino and Paso Fino Colombiano.
 Wilo and Lulique with David Lang and other resources Purismo could organize and workshop.
 Call it something like a specialized or, in some professions, continuing education workshop course.
 But there must be a commitment to institutions use ONLY judges who have taken this workshop.
 That would be a way to see that there is a "commitment to the race," to use a phrase that was popular some years ago.

-"Engaged" is not who he throws some food or puts a bale of hay a Cigar, but who is interested in learning about race and seeks to preserve it for future generations.
+"Engaged" is not who will take a little food or puts a bale of hay a Cigar, but who is interested in learning about race and seeks to preserve it for future generations.
 All bind ourselves, then, with our sport and our race.